kubeflow/community/proposals/isolation_and_sharing.md

 ## UI or API

+Note: All operations on the namespace configuration would be done using kubernetes and ksonnet API's.
+The CLI suggested below could be implemented as part of the [configurable tooling proposal]( https://github.com/kubeflow/community/pull/54) in order to gain more experience in this regard.

 | An admin wants to configure the cluster for projects by using an external identity provider (ex GitHub).
 This may require updating the API server. |
 | :--- |
 |`kf configure --provider <providername> --APIServerConfig <configtemplate> --org <name>`|